2020 Year-End Overview

 As a gentleman from Israel wrote, “In the year 2020 with all its hardships, Claremont made our life happy with its exquisite rugs and also created in me a real desire to acquire much more knowledge of this wonderful art form.”

 In the process, we seamlessly pivoted from doing 80% of our business at our gallery or through in-home presentations and 20% online to almost the exact inverse.
 We experienced that these two email programs synergistically created more informed, confident, and impassioned buyers.
 Remarkably, last year we welcomed 50% more new buyers than in 2019 and renewed our relationships with a great number of return clients.

 The Top Selling Rug Styles and New Stars That Lead Sales in 2020

-As I review our sales in 2020, I see drastically increased interest in several specific weaving groups.
-These include Bakshaish, which remained our clients’ most purchased style in room sizes for the fourth year running, and folkloric Caucasian rugs (sales up 45%), again the most acquired area size rugs.
-Exquisite Mohtasham Kashan saw a 50% uptick in sales, majestic Serapis over 60%, followed closely by Ferahan Sarouk, Hadji Jallili Tabriz, and Laver Kirman pieces.
+As I review our sales in 2020, I see drastically increased enthusiasm was generated by our wider internet reach and the attractiveness of our Incentive program.
+Several specific weaving groups stand out.
+These include the Bakshaish, which remained our clients’ most purchased style in room sizes for the fourth year running, and folkloric Caucasian rugs (numbers of rugs sold up 45%), again the most acquired area size rugs.
+Exquisite Mohtasham Kashan saw a 50% uptick in numbers of rugs sold, majestic Serapis over 60% more rugs sold, followed closely by Ferahan Sarouk, Hadji Jallili Tabriz, and Laver Kirman pieces.